porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/start-coding.md

 # Start Coding

-Porsche UI Kit provides developers with a collection of presentational web components and corresponding wrappers for Angular and React to build clean and high-quality front-ends that innately come with the latest design definitions.
+Porsche UI Kit provides developers with a collection of presentational web components and corresponding wrappers for Angular and React to build clean and high-quality frontends that innately come with the latest design definitions.

 ## Requirements
 * [Node.js & NPM](https://nodejs.org)